 - Academic and professional background, including experience/expertise with public health related topics

 - Future goals and objectives

-DrPH applicants must provide a statement of research/practice interest (maximum of 500 words / 2500 characters).
-Please describe the specific content area in which you propose to focus your doctoral work; why this area is of interest to you; and identify faculty members at the College of Public Health whose research interests align with yours and with whom you would like to work.
-You do not need to include hypotheses, measures, or data analysis methods, etc.
+DrPH applicants must provide a statement of practice interest (maximum of 500 words / 2500 characters).
+Please describe the specific content area in which you propose to focus your doctoral work; why this area is of interest to you; and identify faculty members at the College of Public Health whose interests align with yours and with whom you would like to work.

 One of the most important pieces of an application to a doctoral program at the College of Public Health is finding a faculty advisor whose research interests and areas of expertise align with your interests.
 Through the admissions process, the College of Public Health seeks to ensure that we have sufficient faculty with relevant research experience to effectively mentor you through your doctoral program and your dissertation.